Glenn-Chiang/Pathfinding/README.md

 Start and target cells can also be manually set by the user by left-clicking and right-clicking respectively

 ### Distance metrics
-The user can select between 2 distance metrics to control the directions in which paths can be taken
+The user can select between 2 distance metrics to control how distance is measured as well as the possible directions that a path can take.
+- Euclidean:
+  - Euclidean distance is the shortest possible path between two points
-- Manhattan: Paths can only move up, down, left and right
+  - Paths can move up, down, left, right and diagonally
+- Manhattan:
+  - Manhattan distance is the sum of the horizontal and vertical distances between two points
-- Euclidean: Paths can move up, down, left, right and diagonally
+  - Paths can only move up, down, left and right

 ### Run, pause, reset
 The user can seamlessly run, pause and reset the visualizer at any time by toggling the corresponding buttons